You may be entitled to the ‘abattement’ when buying a house in Belgium. Our guide explains how homeowners in Belgium can qualify for a tax exemption.

 If the taxpayer is already the full owner of another residence that serves as his main dwelling, the abattement cannot be granted a second time.
 If the property is bought by several individuals, this condition should be met by each of them individually and jointly.
 In the situation where they would already be usufructuary or bare owner of a dwelling, the abattement can nevertheless still be granted.

-Where a first residence is bought by several individuals, the benefit of the transfer tax allowance will be pro rata divided among them according to their part in the property (1/2 – 1/2; 1/3 – 2/3 or accordingly).
-It is not relevant what the legal relationship is between these individuals (e.g. married, legally living together, roommates, etc.)
+Where a first residence is bought by several individuals, the benefit of the transfer tax allowance will be pro rata divided among them according to their part in the property (1/2 and 1/2; 1/3 – 2/3 or accordingly).
+It is not relevant what the legal relationship is between these individuals (e.g., married, legally living together, roommates)